 Stay: One night in deluxe room at the Amar Mahal Hotel.

-Your next train ride takes you from Jhansi to Bhopal where you’ll arrive shortly after 2pm and be taken to your hotel, originally a 19th century palace.
+Your next train ride takes you from Jhansi to Bhopal where you’ll and be taken to your hotel, originally a 19th century palace.
 Your tour will show you Sanchi, built in the third century BC.
 One of India’s most important – and oldest – Buddhist sites, it’s famous for its superb sculpture.
 Next you’ll visit Bhimbeka; 130 rock shelters containing the largest collection of prehistoric art in India, with images of elephants, rhinos, hunting and warfare scenes dating back to Palaeolithic times.
 Your sightseeing tour of Bhopal will take in Taj-ul-Masjid, India’s largest mosque, as well as Jama Masjid and the smaller Moti Masjid.
 Finally you’ll climb the Shamla hills for a fantastic view of the city and lake.

 Stay: Three nights in a regal room at the Jehan Numa Palace Hotel.